RaulSanchezVazquez/serverless_xgboost/README.md

     NaN values count in artificial dataset: 5133

-Then train a xgboost model using early stopping.
+Then train a xgboost model using early stopping:

 ```python